Lorena Feijóo: Early life and training

 Lorena Feijóo was born in Havana.
 Her mother was a member of Cuban National Ballet before becoming a ballet teacher, while her father was an actor.
 Her younger sister, Lorna, would later be a principal dancer with Boston Ballet.
 Lorena became interested in ballet after watching her mother.
 However, her mother initially discouraged her to pursue ballet because ballet training in Cuba is "very competitive, the hours are grueling."
 At age nine, when she was old enough, Feijóo entered the Cuban National Ballet School, which she described as "excruciatingly good."
 At the school, she received her ballet training under Alicia Alonso, the co-founder of the Cuban National Ballet, in Russian, French, American and Cuban styles, and also studied folk dance, acting, piano, arts, Spanish and French.
-One of her frequent partner at the school was José Manuel Carreño, who became a principal dancer with the American Ballet Theatre.
+One of her frequent partners at the school was José Manuel Carreño, who became a principal dancer with the American Ballet Theatre.
 She graduated at eighteen, having trained as both a dancer and a teacher.